Alice Guo

-Guo was accused of being a Chinese spy and also faced investigations over her alleged involvement in illegal gambling and other criminal activities.
-In June 2024, she was suspended for up to six months as mayor by the Ombudsman after the Department of the Interior and Local Government (DILG) filed graft charges against her over alleged connections with Philippine offshore gaming operator (POGO) activities in her municipality.
+Guo was accused of being a Chinese spy, though The Economist states that these allegations were unlikely to be true.
+She has also faced investigations over her alleged involvement in illegal gambling and other criminal activities.
+In June 2024, she was suspended for up to six months as mayor by the Ombudsman after the Department of the Interior and Local Government filed graft charges against her over alleged connections with Philippine offshore gaming operator (POGO) activities in her municipality.
 She was dismissed by the Ombudsman on August 13, 2024.
-In a Senate committee inquiry following the raids in Bamban in 2023 and 2024, Guo was alleged by Senators Risa Hontiveros and Win Gatchalian to have links to illegal POGO activities.
+In a Senate committee inquiry following the raids in Bamban in 2023 and 2024, Guo was alleged by senators Risa Hontiveros and Win Gatchalian to have links to illegal POGO activities.
 Her Filipino citizenship was also questioned and investigated due to inconsistencies in her documents and testimony.

-In July 2024, Guo's assets were frozen and an arrest order was issued for her.
-In August 2024, it was reported that Guo had fled the Philippines on July 17 for Malaysia, and then traveled to Singapore, and finally to Indonesia, where she was arrested on September 3, 2024, and deported back to the Philippines on September 5, where she was detained in police custody.
-As of March 2025 she was on trial in six separate cases that could lead to decades in prison and had been barred from running for public office again.
+In July 2024, Guo's assets were frozen, and an arrest order was issued for her.
+In August, it was reported that she had fled the Philippines on July 17 for Malaysia, then traveled to Singapore, and finally to Indonesia.
+She was arrested there on September 3 and deported back to the Philippines on September 5, where she was detained in police custody.
+As of March 2025, she was on trial in six separate cases that could lead to decades in prison, and she had been barred from running for public office again.
 She pleaded not guilty to human trafficking charges.
 In June 2025, Manila Regional Trial Court Branch 34 declared her term as mayor null and void ab initio, rendering her tenure de facto and ruling that she was, in fact, a Chinese citizen.

-Guo was convicted for qualified human trafficking on November 20, 2025 and was sentenced to life imprisonment.
+Guo was convicted of human trafficking on November 20, 2025, and sentenced to life imprisonment.

 Early life and background

 Birth and ancestry

 Details of Guo's early life and educational background are disputed.
-Guo stated that she was born at her home, whose location she does not recall, or, according to her birth certificate, in barangay Matatalaib in the then-municipality of Tarlac, Philippines, on August 31, 1990, originally thought to be July 12, 1986; her family's Special Investors Resident Visa (SIRV) application documents placed her birthplace at Jinjiang, Fujian, China.
+Guo stated that she was born at her home, whose location she does not recall, or, according to her birth certificate, in Barangay Matatalaib in the then-municipality of Tarlac, Philippines, on August 31, 1990, originally thought to be July 12, 1986; her family's Special Investors Resident Visa (SIRV) application documents placed her birthplace at Jinjiang, Fujian, China.
 (Note: Attributed to multiple references:) The National Bureau of Investigation (NBI) also revealed the existence of three individuals named Alice Leal Guo, all born on July 12, 1986.
 One of these individuals has a different physical appearance from her.
 Residents at the reported address of the second Alice Guo in Quezon City stated they were unaware of anyone named Alice Guo residing there.
-The NBI later confirmed that the fingerprints of mayor Alice Guo and Chinese national Guo Hua Ping matched, confirming that they are the same person.
+The NBI later confirmed that the fingerprints of Mayor Alice Guo and Chinese national Guo Hua Ping matched, confirming that they are the same person.